20 May to 10 June 2015

 Fish & Chips

 We stopped to get lunch during my mini-tour of London.
 I chose to go with the traditional “Fish & Chips,” which came with, the also-traditional, mushy peas (delish, even if they sound gross!).
-Sadly, no pictures of this meal survive, most likely because it was eaten so quickly!
+Sadly, no pictures of this meal survive, most likely because it was wolfed down so quickly!
 YUM

 I found my summer home while in London.
 It’s this quaint little place.
 Maybe you’ve heard of it – Buckingham Palace?